Lord, how good it is for us to be here -- Matthew 17

 Kentucky Men's Retreat

 This is an annual week long retreat in Boonville, Kentucky where we work with the poorest of the poor, praying with each other, getting to know and supporting each other.
 It is a powerful part of Men's Fellowship.
-The retreat is usually held in September but was suspended during COVID.
-If you are interested in learning more about this, or becoming a leader of a future retreat, please contact Rob Kozarits at [email protected]
+The retreat is usually held in September and has resumed in 2023, after being paused due to COVID.
+If you are interested in learning more about this, or becoming a leader of a future retreat, please contact Rob Kozarits at rob.kozarits@gmail.com.

 Kentucky Women's Retreat